-You’ve installed the iOS 10.3.1 update on your iPhone, iPad or iPod touch.
+You’ve installed the iOS 10.3.3 update on your iPhone, iPad or iPod touch.
 Now what?
-Today we want to run down some things to do, and some things not to do, after installing the iOS 10.3.1 update on your device.
+Today we want to run down some things to do, and some things not to do, after installing iOS 10.3.3 on your device.

-We recently provided some tips to potential iOS 10.3.1 users and today we want to switch gears and offer some tips to those of you that decided to download iOS 10.3.1 on your device.
+We recently provided some tips to potential iOS 10.3.3 users and today we want to switch gears and offer some tips to those of you that are running iOS 10.3.3.

 This guide walks you through some things you’ll want to do and some things you’ll want to avoid as you push away from the installation.

-Maybe the first thing you’ll want to do after installing iOS 10.3.1 is to check all of connections to ensure they’re working properly.
+Maybe the first thing you’ll want to do after installing iOS 10.3.3 is to check all of your important connections to ensure they’re working properly.

 Beyond those, you’ll want to try pairing your device with your favorite Bluetooth devices.
 Maybe that’s a speaker, a headset or your car.
 If you own an Apple Watch, you’ll want to make sure your device is pairing properly.

-If you use your iPhone or iPad to control appliances in your house (lights, heat, front door, garbage, etc), you’ll also want to make sure those connections are synced up.
+If you use your iPhone or iPad to control the appliances in your house, you’ll also want to make sure those connections are synced up.

-We also recommend checking all of your apps and services to ensure they’re working normally after the iOS 10.3.1 update.
+We recommend checking all of your apps and services to ensure they’re working normally after the iOS 10.3.3 update.
 This is especially important if you rely on said apps and services for your job or for school.

 Check all of your key apps and services first then move onto your secondary ones.
 If you notice something out of the ordinary, you’ll want to take action.